qiaoyu113/Aircraft_Cargo_Blance_System/README.md

 1. **Raspberry Pi**
    - **Sensor Interface:** Connects sensors through GPIO interfaces to real-time retrieve cargo weight data.
    - **Data Processing:** Uses Python for data processing, calculating balance conditions and generating weight heatmaps.
-   - **Local Area Network Server:** Implements a server using Flask or FastAPI to provide APIs for access by STM32 and the web frontend.
+   - **Local Area Network Server:** Implements a server using Flask or FastAPI to provide APIs for access by GPIO and the web frontend.

-2. **STM32 Microcontroller**
+2. **GPIO Microcontroller**
    - **Connection to Raspberry Pi:** Communicates with the Raspberry Pi through serial communication or other protocols to receive balance commands.
    - **Conveyor Control:** Controls the conveyor belt motor to achieve real-time balance adjustments.
    - **Sensor Interface:** Connects to cargo sensors to obtain real-time cargo position information.